pjgueno/no2/README.md

 The height is in meter.

-Give a value for the traffic on a scale [1,10].
-We could also switch to the real "vehicles per hour".
+Give a value for the traffic 0 or 1.

 Add some information but take car of the symbols in the text.
 Don't forget the escaper \ if needed or avoid to use special signs...

+Please don't push anything here but fill the spreadsheet in our Google Drive.